 Jesse Arnelle is not only one of Penn State's all-time greatest athletes, he is also one of its most distinguished graduates.
-A highly regarded retired senior partner with Arnelle and Hastie, a San Francisco based law firm, Arnelle has served on many corporate boards, including Wells Fargo and Company.
-Eastman Chemical Company, Gannett Company and Met Life Series Fund.
+A highly regarded retired senior partner with Arnelle and Hastie, a San Francisco based law firm, Arnelle has served on many corporate boards, including Wells Fargo and Company, Eastman Chemical Company, Gannett Company and Met Life Series Fund.

 As a football standout from 1951-1955, he earned All-East honors, and All-American honorable mentions.
-On the basketball court, the 6-foot-5 center became the Lions' all-time leading scorer with 2,138 points and remains Penn State's only basketball All-American.
+On the basketball court, the 6-foot-5 center ended his career as the Lions' all-time leading scorer with 2,138 points (a record that stood for 55 years) and remains Penn State's only basketball All-American.
 Arnelle led the team to the NCAA Final Four in 1954 -- the Lions' only Final Four appearance.
 He became the first Penn State player to play in the NBA, with Fort Wayne.
 He also played for the world renowned Harlem Globetrotters.

-Arnelle's achievements outside of the athletic arena are as impressive, if not more so, and include many firsts at Penn State.
+Arnelle's achievements outside of the athletic arena are equally as impressive, if not more so, and include many firsts at Penn State.
 He was elected the first Black All-University student body president in 1954.
-A 1955 graduate of Penn State in political science, and Lion's Paw he received his LL.B. from the Dickinson School of Law in 1962, following service as an Air Force officer.
+A 1955 graduate of Penn State in political science, and Lion's Paw member, he received his LL.B. from the Dickinson School of Law in 1962, following service as an Air Force officer.

-In May 1968 he was awarded the first Alumni Association Award, but publicly turned it down as a protest to Penn State's lack of progress regarding the recruitment of Negro students and faculty.
+In May 1968 he was awarded the first Alumni Association Award, but publicly turned it down as a protest to Penn State's lack of progress regarding the recruitment of Negro students and faculty (see Appendix).
 In June 1969, he was the first Black person elected to Penn State's Board of Trustees and was a strong proponent of minority recruitment and of the University divesting from companies with interests in South Africa.
-In 1996 he was elected the first Black Chair of the Board of Trustees.
-Arnelle celebrated his 40th year on the Penn State Board of Trustees in 2009.
+In 1996 he was elected the first Black chair of the Board of Trustees.
+Arnelle celebrated his 45th and last year on the Penn State Board of Trustees in 2014